19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Aid.md

 ## Classic Summon

 You summon a [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 16 Angel / Demon for the duration.
-The GM controls it.
+You control it.

 ## Swarm Summon